aaikedw/fada-import-specs/FADA-import-specs-new.md

 -- The fields isMarine, isFreshwater, isTerrestrial, isBrackish and  isExtinct, isPreferredName should contain boolean values or values that can be translated to booleans 0/1, t/f, TRUE/FALSE, y/n
 -- language should correspond to the ISO 639-1 language code and countryCode should be 2-3 characters (ISO3166 alpha 2 (3 is permissable) country codes)
--- startDayOfYear and endDayOfYear should be between 1 and 365 -- Eliminate characters ‘\n’ ‘\t’ ‘\u00A0’ and multiple blanks **check for others currently in place with Michel - e.g. invalid characters?**
+-- startDayOfYear and endDayOfYear should be between 1 and 365

 - Checking for unique taxonIDs in taxon table - if error WARNING **non unique IDs**, show lines/list IDs, offer possibility to ignore a line or abort the import process
 - Check whether acceptedNameUsageID and parentNameUsageID refer to taxonIDs present in taxon table - if error WARNING **core IDs missing from taxon table**, show lines/list IDs, offer possibility to ignore a line or abort the import process
 - Checking whether taxonIDs/coreIDs in extension tables correspond to taxonIDs in taxon table - if error: as above